rickhall2000/functional-tic-tac-toe/README.md

 # functional-tic-tac-toe

-I'm an app.
-Or maybe I'm a library?
-I haven't decided yet.

-The choice is up to you!
+An implementation of tic-tac-toe with no variables.

 ## Usage

-FIXME
+To start the game type (-main) at the REPL.
+It also works from an uberjar.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Rick Hall

 Distributed under the Eclipse Public License, the same as Clojure.